faizan-m/faizan-m.github.io/index.md

 	<div class="item__content">
 		<div class="item__description">
 			<font size = "4">
-				<p>I am an undergraduate student pursuing Computer Science at Tufts University School of Engineering.
-I dream of a future where machines enhance and augment our shared humanity.</p>
+				<p>I am an undergraduate student pursuing Computer Science at Tufts University School of Engineering. </p>
+				<p>I dream of a future where machines enhance and augment our shared humanity.</p>
-				<p>I am curious about what traits we choose to define as being "human", how technology currently impacts them and how can we use technology to positively enhance them.
-I am also interested in these traits as an inspiration for building smarter and more robust robots.</p>
+				<p>I am curious about what traits we choose to define as being "human", how technology currently impacts them and how can we use technology to positively enhance them. </p>
+				<p>I am also interested in these traits as an inspiration for building smarter and more robust robots.</p>
 				<p>My key interest areas include Robotics, Neural Interfaces, Computer Vision and Augmented Reality.</p>
 			</font>
 		</div>